 Accessible Beige isn’t really a taupe, but I love it on cabinets because I feel like it has the same sophisticated aesthetic.

-You can see more Accessible Beige on cabinets in my post: The Ultimate Sherwin Williams Accessible Beige Review for 2023 (Plus Dupes!)
+You can see more Accessible Beige on cabinets in my post: The Ultimate Sherwin Williams Accessible Beige Review (Plus Dupes!)

 Sherwin Williams Taupe of the Morning

 I’m not always the sharpest, so when I was making that graphic I totally forgot about a very obvious alternative: Sherwin Williams Taupe of the Morning.

 I mean “taupe” is literally in the name!
 Oops.

 The color on the cabinets in the pantry is Sherwin Williams Succulent.